mritchie-pr/savedsearches/README.md

 * The developer can include polyfills that are loaded only if the feature is missing that can provide a semblance of the technology, and then the source code of the custom element can be transpiled into an older version of Javascript.
 The pro with this approach is that the user experience is closer to the optimal, native one.
 The con is that there is quite a lot more Javascript that needs to run in order to support older browsers, which needs to be considered in context with the rest of the scripting already on the site.
 * The developer can add child content to the custom tags that are suppressed if the browser can handle the custom tags natively, but display if it can't -- similar to what developers do for iframes.
 The pro with this approach is that there is no additional Javascript needed and in fact is even a bit leaner because the web component script is also ignored.
 The con is that the experience isn't quite as nice for the user of these browsers.

+## The Proposed Approach
+* Add the custom `savedsearch-selector` tag to the customer nav in the header
+* For whatever search results are saveable, add the custom `savedsearch-button` tag to the rendered results
+* Whenever the user submits the new saved search, an event is triggered that the selector will listen to, which automatically updates the component with the new search

 ## Main React Administrative Page
 This would be a full page app with a table showing the full, clickable list of available searches, along with administrative controls to delete them.
 There would also be an interface to create new searches.